 As a member of European Economic Area (EEA), it provides sizable contributions to the European Union budget.
-To reduce the dependency of the economy on oil and attract foreign investment, a multi-year measure has been undertaken to lower the top corporate tax rate to 25%.
-There are further plans to bring it down to 24% in 2017 and 23% in 2018.
+To reduce the dependency of the economy on oil and attract foreign investment, a multi-year measure has been undertaken to lower the top corporate tax rate to 23%.
+When it comes to trading, the total value of imports and exports is equal to 68.5% of GDP.

 Employment contracts must be formalized in writing and agreed upon within 1 month of the commencement of employment.

 - Identity of the parties